In this article you will find the following:

 Delete files in 'Other' automatically

 You can also scan and delete browser extensions by using the Smart Uninstaller tool.
-You can do it all from one tab, instead of searching through all your web browsers.
+Instead of searching through all your web browsers, our experts suggest you to do it all from one tab.
 As an added bonus, you can also review the details of each one of them on the list.

 To automatically delete browser extensions using Smart Uninstaller: